Creamy Tagliatelle al Limone (25 Minutes)

 Did you try this recipe?
 I’d love to see it!
 Tag @alliehagerty on Instagram and leave a ⭐️⭐️⭐️⭐️⭐️ review below!

-Tagliatelle al Limone (Easy Weeknight Dinner)
+Creamy Tagliatelle al Limone (25 Minutes)

 Equipment